Turakulov/Python/Education/SemanticScholar Parsing Homework/readme.md

 * link to the video of the running robot (feel free to use [loom](https://www.loom.com/) for recording)

 Without git repo homework is not accepted.

-### Additionaly

-**Goal**: Select the Master thesis topic with the biggest number of resources available.

-1. Extract multiple Master thesis topics from image \ pdf (without digital text) using OCR, topics should be not in English.
-Don't forget to save used image \ pdf to the git repo
-2. Translate topics to English
-3. Collect resources for each topic
-4. Select topic with the biggest number of resources available
-5. Save all docs related to the selected topic to the .zip archive and generate excel with summary